 The onset of PTSD type 1 and or type 2 may trigger ADHD impairments in someone with the genome for the susceptibility to ADHD impairments when no impairments had been evident before that onset of PTSD type 1 and or type 2.
 The co-occurrence of ADHD impairments and PTSD type 1 and or type 2 is a form of ‘Complex PTSD’.
 The persistence of ADHD impairments following successful EMDR elimination of PTSD type 1 and or treatment of PTSD type 2 complicates post treatment recovery.

-PTSD types 1 and or PTSD type 2 can occur from experiences of mentally traumatic events before or after the onset of genetically determined major psychiatric illnesses, and then remain.
-The Visual Test will detect the PTSD type 1 in these patients with mental illnesses.
-EMDR will have some probability of eliminating PTSD type 1 in these patients with mental illnesses.
+PTSD types 1 and or PTSD type 2 can occur from experiences of mentally traumatic events before or after the onset of major psychiatric illnesses, and then remain.
+The PPO Visual Test will detect the presence or absence of PTSD type 1 in patients with mental illnesses.
+EMDR will have some probability of eliminating PTSD type 1 in patients with mental illnesses.
 Any Attention Deficit Hyperactivity Disorder impairments for coping with life’s exigencies can be present before and after the onset of major mental illnesses similarly — but difficult to detect anew in those currently with mental illnesses.

-In conclusion: It seems virtually certain that some gene combinations can predispose to the development of ADHD impairments of any severity in response to difficult life exigencies; and, it seems probable that those same gene combinations can predispose to the development of PTSD type 1 of any severity in response to experiences of mental shock.
+In conclusion: It seems highly probable that some gene combinations can predispose to the development of ADHD impairments, of any severity, in response to difficult life exigencies; and, it seems probable that those same gene combinations can predispose to the development of PTSD type 1 of any severity in response to experiences of mental shock.

 There must be some slight contribution to this higher risk for getting PTSD type 1 coming from extra trauma-prone high risk and impulsive behaviours of some with ADHD impairments.

-For some therapists, alas, it appears that it is easiest of all not to bother looking for either PTSD type 1 of any severity or ADHD impairments of any severity, let alone both.
-It appears that all too often therapists will diagnose only ‘Depression and Anxiety’ on the basis of the commonest symptoms of each, and treat with non-specific antidepressant medication and or talking therapies.
+Some therapists do not test for PTSD type 1 of any severity or for ADHD impairments of any severity and diagnose ‘Depression and Anxiety’ on the basis of the commonest symptoms of each, and treat with non-specific antidepressant medication and or talking therapies.

 Dr Robert Tym (psychiatrist, retired from active clinical practice; formerly an a/prof neurosurgeon)